My first Eastern Bluebird

-First thing I wake up in the morning and go and open my blinds in the living room and the male bird which I called Nemo would be sitting on my balcony looking at me.
+First thing I do when I wake up in the morning is to open my blinds in the living room and the male bird, which I called Nemo, would be sitting on my balcony looking at me.

 And I didn’t see Nemo at all today.
 I’m so wrapped up in these birds it’s amazing how attached you can get.
 I just hope they’re OK.